trushildhokiya/somaiya-awards/README.md

 ```

 > **Note**
-> Not editing the env file may not affect your server startup but may cause errors in actions where email is to be sent via backend server (see mailing section below)<br>This video might help you to create App Key if you dont know [Link](https://www.youtube.com/watch?v=hXiPshHn9Pw)
+> Not editing the env file may not affect your server startup but may cause errors in actions where email is to be sent via backend server (see mailing section below)<br>This video might help you to create App Key if you dont know [Link to Youtube Video](https://www.youtube.com/watch?v=hXiPshHn9Pw)

 Start your backend server